ckeditor/ckeditor5/docs/getting-started/migration-to-cdn/testing-suite.md

 ### Slow test execution

-If you notice that your tests are running slower after migrating to the CDN, it may be caused by the browser downloading the CKEditor&nbsp;5 script each time the test is executed.
+If you notice that your tests are running slower after migrating to CDN, it may be caused by the browser downloading the CKEditor&nbsp;5 script each time the test is executed.
 While it is not recommended to disable the head cleanup before each test, you may disable it if you notice a significant slowdown in your test execution and your code handles the CKEditor&nbsp;5 script async injection properly.

 ### Script injection issues